 Early Loss of Baby Teeth

 A baby tooth actually becomes loose and falls out once the permanent tooth which is to replace it begins to push on the roots of the baby tooth.
 Under normal circumstances each baby tooth keeps a particular spot available for the permanent tooth that will replace it.
 However, there are situations when a child loses one or more of their baby teeth too soon.
 When this happens, other permanent teeth may move into an open space where they do not belong.
 If this happens it may cause the tooth, which was supposed to grow there, to come in crooked or in the wrong space.
 This situation can be prevented by placing “space maintainers” – devices which will prevent other teeth from moving into a space when a baby tooth is lost or removed too early.
-The video below explains this process.

 Harmful Habits – Thumb Sucking

 Many children find it difficult or impossible to stop sucking on items or their thumb.
 If this habit is carried on past the age of five, then you should seek the assistance of a dentist.
 Prolonged habits like this can create improper growth of the arches and/or teeth, but there are appliances which can be placed in the mouth which stop the child’s ability to suck on their thumb or other items.
 These appliances are fixed (cemented) to teeth to keep them in place and they prevent suction from being able to be formed.
 Once the habit has stopped, the appliance is removed.
-The video below illustrates this situation and why it should be corrected.

 If you would like to learn more about other conditions which can be treated with orthodontics there are videos of many other conditions on our Orthodontics page.
 We also have a financial options page to find out more about payment options.